ADR 0013: Pluggable TUI layouts and workflows¶

 Decision¶

-driven by one workflow (a plain strategy object), both resolved by name from
+Screen) driven by exactly one workflow (a plain strategy object), both

-a registry and switchable at runtime.
-The following invariants govern the layer
+The following invariants govern the layer (PL for pluggable layout), in the

-(PL for pluggable layout), in the enumerated style of ADR 0011.
+enumerated style of ADR 0011.

 PL-1 — A layout is a